 In a ten-team league, the top six teams in the division will enter the playoffs in the winners’ bracket.
 The top two teams will receive a 1st-round bye.
 The bottom four teams will play a “play in” game.
 Winners of “play in” games will start in the losers’ bracket.
 The playoffs will be played in a double-elimination format except for the teams starting in the losers’ bracket.

-4. Any individual who in any way touches an umpire may be ejected from the game by the umpire.
-Such an ejected player may be subject to such further discipline as the League Director deems appropriate under the circumstances.
+iii.
+Any person who in any way touches an umpire may be ejected from the game by the umpire.
+Such an ejected person may be subject to such further discipline as the League Director deems appropriate under the circumstances.

-C. Absolutely no alcoholic beverages are allowed before, during, or after softball games.
+C. Absolutely no alcoholic beverages are allowed before, during, or after softball games on the fields and surrounding areas (which include, but are not limited to, the players' benches, bleachers/stands, park areas, picnic areas, and parking lots).
 NO EXCEPTIONS.

 D. Enforcement of the alcohol rule will be handled as follows:

 1. The first violation of the alcohol rule by any individual or team will result in a written warning being issued to all teams.
 This will constitute the final warning to all participants.